 otheby's created a luxury and lifestyle division in 2017 and had been investing in online in the years leading up to the crisis.
-In an article written in January of this year, presciently titled "The Big Year of Change for Auction Houses", Sotheby's CEO Charles Stewart talked about the importance of luxury to Sotheby's as a major opportunity "to further develop new sales channels, including marketplaces, e-commerce and even retail - putting us on a path for future growth."1 increase in new bidders, and a quarter of those are under 40
+In an article written in January of this year, presciently titled "The Big Year of Change for Auction Houses", Sotheby's CEO Charles Stewart talked about the importance of luxury to Sotheby's as a major opportunity "to further develop new sales channels, including marketplaces, e-commerce and even retail - putting us on a path for future growth."1 are under 40 of participants, from relatively new categories, such as thematic of the largest diamonds ever sold.

-It seems that you were already geared up to work online before this crisis hit.
-How has this played out in reality?
-In Hong Kong, we are offering one of the largest diamonds ever sold.
 A flawless diamond, one of the rarest in the world - and it's online without a reserve.
 That's a sign of what's changed.
 If there's one thing that really struck me, with our clients, it's trust.
 Our clients are not only buyers, they are also consignors.
 The trust from a consignor to give us their property to be sold online is a real vote of confidence.
 As a brand established in 1744, that's almost 300 years of trust, and their trust has been rewarded time and time again.